 This course is designed to intensively train you in production, professionalism, and technical skills.
 Week after week, you’ll be put into teams and given a challenging, so-called “Impossible Brief” to complete, rotating each time through one of the major filmmaking roles (director, screenwriter, producer, cinematographer, production designer, editor, sound designer, etc), rounding out your team with students from the Screen Acting and Visual Effects courses.

-You’ll write, shoot, edit and screen your work within a short timeframe and strict limitations designed to teach you to iterate and create under pressure.
-You’ll get critical feedback, then rotate and do it again.
+You’ll work as part of a production team to write, shoot, edit and screen films within a short timeframe and strict limitations, designed to teach you to iterate and create under pressure.
+You'll get critical feedback, then rotate and do it again.
 And again.
 And again!